pesterhazy/presumably/posts/reagent-4.md

    [:li {:key 1} "Schmidt"]))
 ```

-This argument format is all but suggested Reagent, which comes with convenience functions that allow you to access the props map as `(r/props (r/current-component))` and the children as `(r/children (r/current-component))` from inside the render fn.
-These functions will only work if the React convention is followed.
+Another point in favor of this format is that Reagent comes with convenience functions that allow you to access the props map as `(r/props (r/current-component))` and the children as `(r/children (r/current-component))` from inside the render function. r/children, in particular, will only work if the props-first convention is followed.

-The upside is that r/children also works when you're implementing a plain React component using Reagent using reactify-component.
+Conversely r/children also works when you're implementing a plain React component in ClojureScript using reactify-component.
 This is sometimes useful when interoperating with Reagent components.
-We can simulate this with the [`:>` shorcut](https://reagent-project.github.io/news/news060-alpha.html) introduced in Reagent 0.6.0:
+To see how this works, we can create a plain React component and instantiate it using the [`:>` shorcut](https://reagent-project.github.io/news/news060-alpha.html) introduced in Reagent 0.6.0:

 ```clojure
 (defn title-ul-ui [{:keys [title]}]